 - Beaches are not a priority

 Glynado is an inland, mountain town, a few kilometres south of Naxos Town.
-The town itself is small, with a few restaurants, tavernas, and independent shops.
+The town itself is small, with a few restaurants and bars, tavernas, and independent shops.
 However, a large road connects it straight to the main town of Naxos, so it is convenient if you want to shop and dine in the larger city and then return to the more picturesque town to relax.

 There are several interesting historical sites to visit in the local area.
 The Tower of Belonia can be found in the east of the town itself and the St John Monastery is to the west.
 The ruins of the grand Temple of Dionysus are just a kilometre or so northwest and well worth a visit by anyone visiting the island.